thirdweb-example/migrate/README.md

 ### 1. Sign in with thirdweb

 Users first sign in to their new thirdweb account.
-Ideally, users should use the same login method as they used to sign in with Privy.
-This way we can easily identify if they have a legacy (Privy) wallet and which assets need to be migrated.
+Ideally, users should use the same login method as they used to sign in with Venly.
+This way we can easily identify if they have a legacy (Venly) wallet and which assets need to be migrated.
 In this example we use the thirdweb [`ConnectButton`](https://portal.thirdweb.com/react/v5/ConnectButton) to handle the login, but you can just as easily [create your own UI](https://portal.thirdweb.com/react/v5/getting-started).

 ```tsx
 import { ConnectButton } from "@thirdweb-dev/react";